-\ The relatively drastic volume of WTE Ash generated in the Region in 2021 is an anomaly.
-In that year, the Boral Resources landfill was excavated by Eco Materials in Montour County for fly ash to be processed as a cement component.
-The by-product of this processing, which amounted to over a decade's worth of coal burning refuse in the Boral landfill, was finally disposed of at the Lycoming County Landfill in 2021 and classified as WTE Ash by DEP definitions.
+The relatively drastic volume of WTE Ash generated in the Region in 2021-2024 is an anomaly.
+In those years, the Boral Resources Landfill was excavated by Eco Materials in Montour County for fly ash to be processed as a cement component.
+The by-product of this processing, which amounted to over a decade's worth of coal burning refuse in the Boral Landfill, was finally disposed of at the Lycoming County Landfill in 2021-2024 and classified as WTE Ash by DEP definitions.
 This particular instance of WTE Ash influx is unlikely to be repeated as the facility no longer burns coal and has switched to natural gas.

-Table 1.3-1 Landfilled Waste Material (tons per year) Generated within the Region
+Table 1.4-1 Landfilled Waste Material (tons per year) Generated within the Region